A Missouri Senate candidate holds a shotgun and calls for 'RINO hunting' in a new ad

 The ad was posted to social media on Monday morning.
 It was soon criticized by many on the left — and some on the right — for its use of language and visuals seeming to support violence against political opponents.

-By early afternoon, Twitter had flagged the tweet with a warning that the video violated the company's rules for "abusive behavior."
-But it allowed the ad to remain viewable, saying "it may be in the public's interest" to do so.
+By Monday afternoon, Facebook had removed the video, and Twitter had flagged the tweet with a warning that the video violated the company's rules for "abusive behavior."
+Twitter allowed the ad to remain viewable, saying "it may be in the public's interest" to do so.
 The video has been viewed more than 2 million times.

+"Facebook CENSORED our new ad calling out the weak RINOs," Greitens wrote on Facebook.
+"When I get to the US Senate, we are taking on Big Tech."

 "This is sociopathic.
 You're going to get someone killed," wrote Rep. Joaquin Castro, a Texas Democrat.